Bose SoundLink Micro Review

-Pros: Good sound quality, Completely waterproof, lightweight and portable
+Pros: Good sound quality, completely waterproof, lightweight and portable

 Cons: Short battery life

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Bose SoundLink Micro sounds incredible for a speaker that is so small.
-It earned an above average score of 7 out of 10 in our sound quality testing.
+In our sound quality testing.
 It produced enough bass power to make heavier music sound pleasantly thumpy, and was crisp enough that even complex melodies sounded clear and well defined.
-Only much larger speakers were able to produce a better, more well rounded sound in our testing.
+Only much larger speakers were able to produce a better, more well-rounded sound in our testing.

 The Bose SoundLink Micro earned an average score of 6 out of 10 in our volume testing.
 It is able to get fairly loud, plenty to fill a large bedroom, but it's not loud enough to power a dance party in a large apartment.
 When outside the Bose SoundLink Micro is plenty loud enough for personal listening and for a group of friends hanging out on the beach, but if there's a lot of ambient noise it can get drowned out.

 This is the big caveat in an otherwise excellent speaker.
 The Bose SoundLink Micro lasted just 5 hours in our battery life testing, putting it towards the bottom of the scoreboard and earning it only a 2 out of 10.
 5 hours can slip by quickly if you're taking advantage of this speakers portability and bringing it along on long trips and adventures.

 — Max Mutter and Steven Tata